LordKnish/jet-lag-portal/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🔒 Security

-Please report any security vulnerabilities to [your-email@example.com].
-Do not create public issues for security vulnerabilities.

-## 🌟 Acknowledgments

 - This project is inspired by the Jet Lag series, though we are not affiliated with them
 - OpenStreetMap contributors
 - React and Leaflet communities